The Shifting Landscape of Modern Application Stacks

 Understanding Impact

-Graphs and charts are critical for getting a high-level view of how an application is performing, but often, it can be difficult to understand how performance numbers and network errors actually affect your user experience.
-LogRocket lets you jump from any graph directly into actual user sessions, allowing you to see the video of what users experienced and immediately understand and empathize with the quality of their user experience.
+While graphs and charts provide a high-level view of application performance, it’s essential to understand how performance numbers and network errors affect the user experience.
+This can be achieved by jumping from any graph directly into actual user sessions, allowing developers to see the video of what users experienced and immediately understand and empathize with the quality of their user experience.

 Debugging User-Reported Issues